python-can-define-radio/python-course/classroom_activities/ex_3_if_else.md

 ## 28
 ## Combine the two previous examples: ask the user for a number and which way to convert.

+## 29
+## Ask the user for a number.
+## Using the % operator, display "The remainder of your number divided by 5 is ___."
+## if the remainder that you calculated is 0, display "That number is evenly divisible by 5."

 ```